-- Once the conversion calendar has been finalised, your network administrator (Sibelga) will inform you officially, 24 months before the actual conversion date of your zone, at the latest.
+- Your network administrator (Sibelga) will inform you officially, 24 months before the actual conversion date of your zone, at the latest.
 You will be informed by letter or email.

 - You will receive a reminder at least 3 months before the conversion.

 - You will also be informed by your gas supplier.